github/docs/content/codespaces/prebuilding-your-codespaces/configuring-prebuilds.md

 You can set up prebuilds in any repository owned by a personal account.
 The prebuild will consume storage space that will either incur a billable charge or, for repositories owned by your personal account, will use some of your monthly included storage.

-{% note %}
+> [!NOTE]

-**Note**: {% data reusables.codespaces.prebuilds-billing-for-forks %} See "[AUTOTITLE](/billing/managing-billing-for-your-products/managing-billing-for-github-codespaces/about-billing-for-github-codespaces#how-billing-is-handled-for-forked-repositories)."
+> {% data reusables.codespaces.prebuilds-billing-for-forks %} See "[AUTOTITLE](/billing/managing-billing-for-your-products/managing-billing-for-github-codespaces/about-billing-for-github-codespaces#how-billing-is-handled-for-forked-repositories)."

-{% endnote %}

 For repositories owned by an organization, you can set up prebuilds if the organization is on a {% data variables.product.prodname_team %} or {% data variables.product.prodname_enterprise %} plan.
 Additionally, you must have added a payment method and set a spending limit for {% data variables.product.prodname_github_codespaces %} on the organization account or its parent enterprise.
 See "[AUTOTITLE](/billing/managing-billing-for-your-products/managing-billing-for-github-codespaces/managing-the-spending-limit-for-github-codespaces#managing-the-github-codespaces-spending-limit-for-your-organization-account)" and "[AUTOTITLE](/get-started/learning-about-github/githubs-plans)."